opendistro/for-elasticsearch-docs/docs/knn/api.md

 After the operation has finished, use the [k-NN `_stats` API operation](#Stats) to see what the k-NN plugin loaded into the graph.

 ### Best practices
-For the warmup API to function properly, follow these best practices.
+For the warmup operation to function properly, follow these best practices.

 First, don't run merge operations on indices that you want to warm up.
 During merge, the k-NN plugin creates new segments, and old segments are (sometimes) deleted.
 For example, you could encounter a situation in which the warmup API operation loads graphs A and B into native memory, but segment C is created from segments A and B being merged.
 The graphs for A and B would no longer be in memory, and graph C would also not be in memory.
 In this case, the initial penalty for loading graph C is still present.